Yelp/docker-observium/README.md

 Currently the stdout/stderr for the job isn't being sent to /dev/null so you should be able to see the status of your cleanups with `docker logs [id]`

+It is recommended by Observium to run the housekeeping script manually first before relying on the crons since it may take awhile to first run.
+Do this if you are using existing data for this image.

 [initial post]: http://postman.memetic.org/pipermail/observium/2014-July/007264.html

 Notes